JBroks/booksy-reviews/README.md

 Project consists of the following sections:

-1. Homepage - Containing 'sign up' and 'sign in' button when user is not authenticated and 'See our collection' button when user is logged into his / her account.
+1. Homepage - Containing 'sign up' and 'sign in' button when user is not authenticated and 'All Reviews' button when user is logged into his / her account.

 2. Login form - Page containg the form that enables user to log into their account to use the app.